ethereum/fe/docs/src/quickstart/deploy_contract.md

 ### Setting up a Görli user account

 To deploy our contract to the Görli testnet we will need to have an Ethereum account that has some GöETH.
 GöETH has no real value but it is still a resource that is needed as a basic line of defense against spamming the testnet.
-If you don't have any GöETH yet, you can request some from this [faucet](https://goerli-faucet.slock.it/)
+If you don't have any GöETH yet, you can request some from these faucets:  [faucet1](https://goerlifaucet.com/), and [faucet2](https://faucet.paradigm.xyz/).
+You can also check a list of faucets [here](https://forum.openzeppelin.com/t/goerli-testnet-faucets/26710).

 The next thing we need is to create a keystore file for our account so that dapp tools can sign messages via [`ethsign`](https://github.com/dapphub/dapptools/tree/master/src/ethsign).